jonananas/knowledge/ideas.md

 - teamet får dokumentationen nära koden, domänkunskap manifesteras i junit-tester eller liknande
 - alla tester är inte värda att skapa dokumentation av, endast de som domänexpert bedömer viktig

+# Braindump
+Developers heaven, DevHeav
+## skidevi devski
+Bring together people passionate about development and skiing.
+Introvert people that rather code a kata after a full day of skiing than attend afterski.
+Well, maybe extroverts and ambiverts are also welcome.
+And beer.
+But you need to have an opinion.
+On anything.
+And be willing to learn.